Antibiotics and resistance

 Controls on antibiotic use in food animals

-Any use of antibiotics in animals is regulated under legislation, including the Animal Compounds and Veterinary Medicines Act.
+Any use of antibiotics in animals is regulated under legislation, including the Agricultural Compounds and Veterinary Medicines Act.

 Animals treated with antibiotics can't be slaughtered for a set time (withholding period) after treatment.
 This ensures the medicine has had time to work and pass out of the animal's system.
 The level of antibiotic that remains in the animal, must not exceed the maximum residue level (MRL).

 Complying with the MRL ensures any residues left in foods are at safe levels.
 It also ensures the remaining antibiotic level is too low to contribute to antibiotic resistance.

 New Zealand is dependent on our reputation as a producer of safe food so protecting our animal welfare and human health are priorities.